What to Expect with Team Tongue Tie

 Upon arrival at the office, you will be greeted by our Team.
 We will have verified that the patient portal intake forms were completed and have reviewed any uploaded media files.
 Dr. Sacker will then take you to our consultation room.
 We will take payment before you leave the office.

 During your consult, Dr. Sacker will review your intake history, discuss areas of concern with you/your family, and examine your mouth and tongue function.
 If a diagnosis of one or multiple ties is confirmed, she will then go over the significance of the ties, the laser procedure for treatment, and review the aftercare exercises and instructions.
-You will sit with topical anesthetic gel on the sites for 10 minutes then Dr. Sacker will take you into the procedure room and be joined by Dr. Berger.
+You will sit with topical anesthetic gel on the sites for 10 minutes then Dr. Sacker will take you into the procedure room.
 Typically, you will be in the procedure room for about 10 minutes.
 We will relax to your favorite music on Spotify.

 In the procedure room, we will take pre-procedure pictures for our medical records and use our Cold (Low level infrared light therapy) laser for anesthesia.
 Our Light Scalpel CO2 laser will then be used to treat any tongue, lip, and buccal ties.
 A repeat of the Cold laser treatment will then be used to stimulate healing and help with pain control.
 Finally, post-procedure pictures will be taken for charting.
 These photos are also available on our secure patient portal under the shared files folder tab You can use these photos to make sure healing is going slowly and that you are keeping the diamond healing vertically and not horizontally.
 (Printing the before and after pictures for your physician/dentist and also submitting them to your dental and medical insurance is very helpful and educational.)
 After the procedure, Dr. Sacker will show you what the sites look like, perform your exercises and teach you how to do them yourself.
 You will still be numb when you practice so remember that the stretches should be done firmly.